ml-explore/mlx-examples/clip/README.md

 # CLIP

 An example of OpenAI's CLIP in MLX.
-The Contrastive Language-Image Pre-training (CLIP) model embeds images and text in the same space.[^1]
+The CLIP (contrastive language-image pre-training) model embeds images and text in the same space.[^1]

 ### Setup